shanrongzhao/QuickIsoSeq/README.txt

 #   QuickIsoSeq pipeline for RNA-seq isoform quantification
 #
 ###########################################################

 !!!
-Important !!!
-After you download QuickIsoSeq, please make sure all excutables can be run in a bash shell by changeing their file permissions as follows.
-	chmod +x *.sh *.pl

-!!!
 Warning !!!
 You can run QuickIoSeq off-shelf in a HPC cluster with a "LSF" job managment system.